altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/camera/camera_4k_resources/ui-funct-descr.md

 The Import Camera Profile button loads a sensor profile (a JSON format pre-calibrated sensor settings file) into the application.
-The application comes with a default calibration profile preloaded on the microSD card image for the IMX678 as featured in the 4Kp60 Multi-Sensor HDR Camera Solution System Example Design.
+The application comes with a default calibration profile preloaded on the microSD card image for the IMX678 as featured in the Camera Solution System Example Design.
 Therefore, is not necessary to load a new profile in normal operation.
 The IMX678 profile was produced using the Calibration Tab in the UI, as well as some offline processes for best-in-class color reproduction.
 Note that using the calibration tab requires expert knowledge and is therefore hidden in the UI by default.

 <br/>